-- New Yorkers can get public and commercial health insurance through NY State of Health. - If you qualify for Medicaid, the Essential Plan, or Child Health Plus, enrollment is open all year. - If you get commercial health insurance, open enrollment will begin November 1, 2024 and continue until January 15, 2025. - · How to enroll - Get free enrollment assistance from a Navigator, in person or by phone.
-Find a Navigator at info.nystateofhealth.ny.gov/ipanavigatorsitelocations. - Call the NY State of Health Customer Service Center at 1-855-355-5777 (TTY: 1-800-662-1220). - Online at nystateofhealth.ny.gov.
+- New Yorkers can get public and commercial health insurance through NY State of Health. - If you qualify for Medicaid, the Essential Plan, or Child Health Plus, enrollment is open all year. - The open enrollment window for commercial health insurance is now closed. - How to enroll - Get free enrollment assistance from a Navigator, in person or by phone.
+Find a Navigator at info.nystateofhealth.ny.gov/ ipanavigatorsitelocations. - Call the NY State of Health Customer Service Center at 1-855-355-5777 (TTY: 1-800-662- 1220). - Online at nystateofhealth.ny.gov.
 A chat feature is available on the website during customer service center hours to help you complete your application. - New York City residents: call 311, text "CoveredNYC" to 877-877, or visit on.nyc.gov/healthinsurance for help and additional resources. - Find multilingual information about health coverage at info.nystateofhealth.ny.gov/ InformationalMaterials